2019 Guide to Summer Farm Adventures

 Achadinha Cheese Company, Petaluma

-Tour the dairy and meet (and perhaps even pet!) goats up close on an Achadinha Cheese Company ranch tour.
+Tour the dairy farm and meet (and perhaps even pet!) goats up close on an Achadinha Cheese Company ranch tour.
 The Pacheco family also offers hands-on classes where cheese lovers can tour the cheese-making facilities, taste a variety of cheeses, and have DIY fun with curds.

 The Apple Farm, Philo